3 Key Website Design Features that You Need for a Mobile-Friendly Website

 - The website loads in less than 5 seconds.

 - The website has mobile-friendly features like large buttons, easy to use navigation, limited scrolling and pinching.

 - Quick Access to Business Information.
 Page features like directions, contact numbers, product information, and buy now features are easy to access on a smartphone or tablet.

 This means ‘responsive’ may not necessarily make your website mobile friendly.
 Take your time to learn what is needed.
 Discuss any changes with your webmaster before jumping on new gimmicks.

-For further information on how Webmaster for Hire can help you renovate your website to meet with these 3 key elements, and to keep up to date on the ever-changing search algorithms, please contact us.
+For further information on how Webmaster for Hire can help you renovate or redesign your website to meet with these 3 key elements, and to keep up to date on the ever-changing search algorithms, please contact us.